VLM Airlines: Demise

 On 13 May 2016, VLM Airlines filed for bankruptcy protection at a court in Antwerp after accumulating €6 million of debt.
-Bankruptcy protection was granted for a duration of six months on 25 May 2016.
+On May 25, 2016, bankruptcy protection was granted for a duration of six months.
 VLM planned to continue its operations with a turn around plan that envisaged a return to break even in mid 2017 with the main focus on improving cash flow, stabilising the economic situation and stabilising operations.
 After the bankruptcy protection was announced, several pilots left the airline due to a restructuring plan which focused on cost reduction and maximizing revenue.

-VLM Airlines announced the termination of its flights from its Waterford Airport base to London-Luton at short notice by 13 June 2016, leaving Waterford without any scheduled traffic.
+At short notice VLM Airlines announced the termination of flights from Waterford Airport to London-Luton by 13 June 2016, leaving Waterford with no scheduled link.

-On 22 June 2016, People's Viennaline announced the cancellation of its ACMI contract with VLM without further notice, citing a lack of quality in the provided services, e.g. several delays and cancellations.
-Later on the same day, VLM Airlines declared bankruptcy.
-All flights were cancelled with immediate effect and all planes grounded.
+On 22 June 2016, People's Viennaline announced the cancellation of its ACMI contract with VLM without further notice, citing a lack of quality in the provided services (e.g. several delays and cancellations).
+Later on that same day, VLM Airlines declared bankruptcy and all flights were cancelled with immediate effect and all planes grounded.
 The airline's website was shut down a few hours later.

-Owing to VLM's demise, its ACMI customer CityJet replaced VLM with Danish Air Transport on the London City Airport to Antwerp route.
+Owing to VLM's demise, CityJet ACMI customer opted for Danish Air Transport on the London City Airport to Antwerp route.